2024–25 UEFA Nations League: Format

 The UEFA national teams were divided into four leagues, with Leagues A, B, and C featuring 16 teams each, divided into four groups of four teams, while League D featured 6 teams divided into two groups of three.
 The teams were allocated to leagues based on the 2022–23 UEFA Nations League overall ranking.
 Each team played six matches within their group, except for teams in League D which played four, using the home-and-away round-robin format on double matchdays in September, October and November 2024.

 On 25 January 2023, the UEFA Executive Committee confirmed an altered format for the Nations League following the league phase.
 In the top division, League A, the group winners and runners-up advanced to a new quarter-final round, played home-and-away over two legs in March 2025.
 In each tie, group winners faced a runner-up from a different group, with the group winner hosting the second leg.
 The four quarter-final winners qualified for the Nations League Finals, retaining its previous format, which will be played in a knockout format, consisting of the semi-finals, third place play-off and final.
 The semi-final pairings are determined by means of a draw.
 The host country for the Nations League Finals was selected from among the four qualified teams by the UEFA Executive Committee, with the winners of the final crowned as the Nations League champions.

 For the first time, teams also competed in separate play-offs for promotion and relegation to a higher or lower league, whereas in previous editions it was only based on standings.
 The group winners in Leagues B, C, and D were directly promoted, while the last-placed teams of each group in Leagues A and B were directly relegated.
 As League C had four groups while League D had only two, the two lowest-ranked League C teams were automatically relegated (a change from the previous editions, which featured relegation play-outs between the fourth-placed teams of League C).
 As part of the format change, promotion/relegation play-offs were introduced, with the third-placed teams of League A facing the runners-up of League B, the third-placed teams of League B facing the runners-up of League C, and the two best-ranked fourth-placed teams of League C facing the runners-up of League D. The matches were scheduled to be played home-and-away over two legs in March 2025 (League A/B and B/C) and March 2026 (League C/D), with the winners going to the higher league and the losers entering the lower league.

-In all two-legged ties, the higher-ranked teams host the second leg.
-The team that scores more goals on aggregate is the winner.
-If the aggregate score is level, extra time is played (the away goals rule is not applied).
-If the score remains level after extra time, a penalty shoot-out is used to decide the winner.
+In all two-legged ties, the higher-ranked teams hosted the second leg.
+The team that scored more goals on aggregate was the winner.
+If the aggregate score was level, extra time was played (the away goals rule was not applied).
+If the score remained level after extra time, a penalty shoot-out was used to decide the winner.